mondwan/py-IEMS5722_hw4_server_side_translator/README.md

-IEMS5722-hw4-server\_side
+IEMS5722-hw4-server\_side\_translator
 ========================

-A server side program, written in python, which handle translation required by assignment 4.
+A server side translator, written in python, which handles translations required by assignment 4.

 ---